Saturday, June 15, 2024

 My Dad - Felipe Montoya Fajardo

 This blog that I have been writing about my family has been a blessing to me in so many ways.
 I started writing it years ago for my children and grandchildren to have after I'm no longer here to answer family questions.
 Meanwhile, about once a month I get an email from a distant cousin who has run across my blog while doing ancestry research.
-If you Google Puerto de Luna, New Mexico, my blog is likely to appear.
+It seems that if anyone does a Google search on Puerto de Luna, New Mexico, my blog is likely to appear.
 This month it was a cousin named Anna Madrid.
 She lives in Los Angeles, California, however, her family is from Puerto de Luna, NM.
-I should mention that No one who still lives in New Mexico EVER reaches out to me with questions about their family tree.
-If one has lived in New Mexico one is pretty much uninterested in meeting even one more cousin.
-It's always the ones who are the first generation to have left our homeland after our ancestors had been there for 400 years.
+I should mention that nobody who still lives in New Mexico reaches out to me with questions about their family tree.
+Those who still live in New Mexico are pretty much uninterested in meeting even one more cousin.
+It's always those of us who are the first or second generations to have left our homeland after our ancestors had been there for 400 years.
 We are sort of like fish out of water.
 So Anna told me she was researching her father's side of the family because she didn't know much about that branch of her family and noticed they were in my family extensive family tree on Ancestry.com.
 I totally relate to that.
 The majority of my blog has been written based on the parts of my family history that were once a mystery to me.
 Unfortunately, I didn't realize until my parents were gone, that I had not ask enough questions or listen long enough to our family stories.
 I started listening when I sat down with my mother to create a slide show for her memorial service about a month before she passed away.
 I realized then that I should have been asking those questions all along, as she joyously told me about each photo from her past.

 My mother and father were both born to well established families of the small community of Puerto de Luna, New Mexico which was a prosperous little town at the turn of the century (1900 that is)